All Episodes

 Time Text

-Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in, the Rupert Murdoch.
+Yes, America's Anchorman is away and this is your undocumented anchor man sitting in, the Rupert Murdoch The Rupert Murdoch hearing in the House of Commons is still going on.

-This is this is like the uh the Jerry Lewis marathon.
+This is like the Jerry Lewis marathon.

-Why his journalists tapped into telephones, you have to call him to account before the people's representatives What about uh what about uh you heard about this thing Operation Fast and Furious, Operation Fast and Furious, uh about which absolutely nothing is happening first and nobody's terribly furious.
+What about this thing, Operation Fast and Furious, Operation Fast and Furious, about which absolutely nothing is happening fast and nobody's terribly furious?

 That's the official explanation.